 - Gray is trendy right now, and there are gorgeous examples of new gray finishes for hardwood flooring popping up all over the place.
 However, the same logic applies.
 In another decade or so, the gray trend will likely be passé.
-When you decide whether to embrace the gray trend in your current kitchen flooring for 2016, please take into consideration how soon you’ll want to redo your floor; design accordingly.
+When you decide whether to embrace the gray trend in your current kitchen flooring for this year, please take into consideration how soon you’ll want to redo your floor; design accordingly.

 39. Blonde Hardwood Flooring